 Carolee has been married for many years to her husband John.
 They live in Denver and are the parents of a son and daughter and the grandparents of two boys and a girl.

-Now a private consultant with M2 Coaching & Consulting, Doreen was an English teacher for over 38 years, and she taught everything from academic intervention to advanced placement.
+Now a co director for Thinking Collaborative and a private consultant with M2 Coaching & Consulting, Doreen was an English teacher for over 38 years, and she taught everything from academic intervention to advanced placement.
 She has a B.S. from State University of New York at Oswego in English/secondary education, did graduate work in diagnostic and prescriptive reading, and received an M.S. in English Education Advanced Study from Syracuse University.
 As the English Language Arts Content Specialist for the Solvay Union Free School District – a teacher leadership role – she was in charge of curriculum, assessment, data analysis, professional development, facilitation, mentoring, and AIS for grades 4 through 12.
-Doreen is a Training Associate for Cognitive Coaching℠, Adaptive Schools, and Habits of Mind and also provides professional development in curriculum writing and unit design.
-She has been asked to present workshops across the United States, Singapore, Australia, and Europe.
-Doreen considers herself to be extremely fortunate because she has been mentored by Art Costa, Bena Kallick, Bob Garmston, and Michael Dolcemascolo.
-She was formerly the Technology Coordinator for Thinking Collaborative.
-Doreen holds memberships in ASCD, NCTE, NYSSDC and other professional organizations.
+Doreen is a Training Associate for Cognitive Coaching℠, Adaptive Schools, and Habits of Mind.
+She has presented workshops on six continents.
+Doreen considers herself to be extremely fortunate to be mentored by Art Costa, Bena Kallick, Bob Garmston and Michael Dolcemascolo.
+Doreen holds memberships in ASCD, NCTE, Learning Forward and other professional organizations.

 Carol Brooks Simoneau